Talaween/Grant/README.md

 * all RBAC logic maintained in a single JSON file
 * friendly json format and structure
-* only two lines of code are needed to be written to manage RBAC in code
+* only few lines of code are needed to be written to manage RBAC in code
 * the library will do all the required database inquiries to check for the permissions
 * ability to use the library without database checking
 * fine-grained access control to specific records of a table by applying conditions